From Panic to Profits

 This is usually followed by some concern about where they are going to get the money.

-Let’s start with the first question: Why do you owe taxes when there wasn’t much cash left in the firm’s business account at the end of the year?
+Let’s focus on the first question: Why do you owe taxes when there wasn’t much cash left in the firm’s business account at the end of the year?

 What Counts as Profit?

-How Should You Divide Your Law Firm Profits?
+How Should You Divide the Rest of Your Law Firm Profits?

-That leaves the rest of the profit to be divided.
-This is a struggle many partners encounter.
-One part of your law firm profits needs to be segregated into an account that is set up as a “war chest” while the rest gets distributed to the owner or owners.
+Once you set aside money for taxes, that leaves the rest of the profit to be divided.
+Part of your law firm’s profits needs to be segregated into an account set up as a “war chest,” while the rest gets distributed to the owner or owners.

 And that’s a fine balance.
-There always seems to be one partner who wants to plow all the money back into the firm to grow.
-And there is often another partner who wants to distribute all the profit.
+There always seems to be one partner who wants to plow all the money back into the firm to grow, while another partner always wants to distribute all the profit.
 Neither is wrong — the answer is somewhere in the middle.

 If you mostly work on an hourly basis, contingency cases that can secure your retirement probably only come along a few times in your career.